adamfranco/under_siege/README.md

                              If 1, all /etc/hosts changes will be applied without prompt.
                              If -1, all /etc/hosts changes will be skipped without prompt.

+        $REMOVE_HOSTS (int)  If 0 (default), new hosts in the list will be added to the /etc/hosts file, but existing entries will be left in place.
+                             If 1, the hosts file will be pruned to just the hosts in the list.

 Running the test
 ----------------